-Do You and Your Employees Understand NYC’s Sexual Harassment Laws?
+Do Your Employees Understand NYC’s Sexual Harassment Laws?

 And how it differs from New York State’s law?

 As a New York City-based business, you need to comply with the strengthened protection against sexual harassment under the New York State Human Rights Law and the Stop Sexual Harassment in NYC Act.
 Though most of the content and obligations of the two laws overlap, as an NYC employer you have a few additional responsibilities.
 Under New York City law, employees who need training also include independent contractors and freelancers—any employee who works in NYC for more than 80 hours in a calendar year and for at least 90 days, no matter where the employer is based.
 The law also specifies that training must include a component that teaches bystanders how to intervene when they witness sexual harassment.

 New York City Training Compliance Requirements

 The Stop Sexual Harassment in NYC Act requires annual training for all employees and applies to businesses with 15 or more employees (though under the New York State law, all employers must provide training).
 The NYC law states that training must be interactive and include:

 - “An explanation of sexual harassment as a form of unlawful discrimination under local law;